FAQs - Virgin Car Insurance

 Q. Who repairs my car?

 Or, if you have purchased the Choice of Repairer option you may choose to nominate your preferred repairer.
-Please note that should our assessor consider the quote to be less than competitive or that the repairs may not be completed to a satisfactory standard, we may decide not to authorise repairs and offer you the option to have the car repaired by an alternative repairer chosen by us or to pay you the reasonable cost to satisfactorily repair the car, as determined by us.
+Please note that should our assessor consider a repairer’s quotation is not competitive, or that the repairs would not be completed to a satisfactory standard, we may decide not to authorise repairs and offer you the option to have the car repaired by an alternative repairer chosen by us, or pay you the reasonable cost to satisfactorily repair the car, as determined by us.

 Q. Will I get a hire car while my car is being repaired or if it is stolen?